apache/spark/docs/building-spark.md

 # Building With Hive and JDBC Support
-To enable Hive integration for Spark SQL along with its JDBC server and CLI, add the `-Phive` profile to your existing build options.
+To enable Hive integration for Spark SQL along with its JDBC server and CLI, add the `-Phive` and `Phive-thriftserver` profiles to your existing build options.
 By default Spark will build with Hive 0.13.1 bindings.
 You can also build for Hive 0.12.0 using the `-Phive-0.12.0` profile.
 {% highlight bash %}
 # Apache Hadoop 2.4.X with Hive 13 support
-mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -Phive -DskipTests clean package
+mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -Phive -Phive-thriftserver -DskipTests clean package

 # Apache Hadoop 2.4.X with Hive 12 support
-mvn -Pyarn -Phive-0.12.0 -Phadoop-2.4 -Dhadoop.version=2.4.0 -Phive -DskipTests clean package
+mvn -Pyarn -Phive -Phive-thriftserver-0.12.0 -Phadoop-2.4 -Dhadoop.version=2.4.0 -Phive -Phive-thriftserver -DskipTests clean package
 {% endhighlight %}

+# Building for Scala 2.11
+To produce a Spark package compiled with Scala 2.11, use the `-Pscala-2.11` profile:

+    mvn -Pyarn -Phadoop-2.4 -Pscala-2.11 -DskipTests clean package

+Scala 2.11 support in Spark is experimental and does not support a few features.
+Specifically, Spark's external Kafka library and JDBC component are not yet supported in Scala 2.11 builds.

 # Spark Tests in Maven